Knights of Columbus

 When do we Meet?

-Monthly meetings are held at St. Mathias Catholic Church basement (please see calendar of events for next scheduled meeting or call Ron Nelson..
+Monthly meetings are held at St. Mathias Catholic Church basement.
+Please see the parish calendar for the next scheduled meeting.